zyedidia/micro/runtime/help/plugins.md

        bind the key `k` to the string `v`.
 If `overwrite` is true, this will overwrite any existing binding to key `k`.
        Returns true if the binding was made, and a possible error.
+       This operation can be rejected by `lockbindings` to prevent undesired actions by the user.

     - `Reload()`: reload configuration files.